Containerize your PHP application (Docker 101)

 If you want to enable the STDIN you can add the flag -i or --interactive

-This will wait for you to type your string then start the script.
+This will wait for you to type your string and then start the script.

 docker run -t

-A problem with the interactive command is that the application prompt in the terminal that using only the interactive flag still leave it not attached to the terminal we are using to overcome this problem we need to use the --tty or -t flags.
+A problem with the interactive command is that the application prompt in the terminal that uses only the interactive flag still leaves it not attached to the terminal we are using to overcome this problem we need to use the --tty or -t flags.

 Using the combination docker run -it will eventually show the prompt and make the terminal ask for your shopping list.

 Once your PHP project is running do not forget to add tests to it.

 It is very important to add automated testing and even easier off-code testing.

 Here you can read how to test your Docker project with Postman.